 Or Sell As-Is The Way To Go?

 Sometimes, sell fire damaged house as it sits is the best way to go, especially if the fire was contained in one area of the house, like the kitchen or a bedroom.
 And for some homeowners, it is their only option, like when there isn’t much equity in the house, then rehabbing and repairing it will create an expense and you still have the mortgage to be paid as well.

 These are the times that having a good homeowner’s insurance policy pays off, especially if the payout is substantial.
 Between your insurance paying off and finding a somebody that pays cash for a house, you could come out ahead of the game.

 real estate investor that offers a decent dollar for the house in as-is condition.
 Between the two, you could actually come out ‘whole’ as if you sell fire damaged house before the fire and received full market value.

 Definitely!
 You should never try to hide something like fire damage.
 You can repair the damage, but full disclosure upon selling means just that, full disclosure.
 Keeping these things a secret can eventually haunt you later on.

 Maintain all documents and receipts that pertained to repairing the fire damage, including police reports and insurance inspection and claim.
 No matter how good you have made the house look, a prospective buyer has the right to know what has taken place before.

 Finding A Cash Buyer

-Mr Home Buyer pays cash for houses all over Calgary, regardless of the condition.
+Mr Home Buyer buy houses fast in Calgary, regardless of the condition.
 You won’t have any commission or fees to pay, we make it easy and fast to see your home privately, without a realtor.
-If you have a fire damaged house and want to get out from under that burden with any hassle, give us a call today at Mr Home Buyer.
+If you have a fire damaged house and want to get out from under that burden with any hassle,